 Overdosage or inadvertent intravenous injection of epinephrine may cause cerebrovascular hemorrhage resulting from the sharp rise in blood pressure.
+(See OVERDOSAGE)

 Fatalities may also result from pulmonary edema because of the peripheral constriction and cardiac stimulation produced.
 Rapidly acting vasodilators, such as nitrites, or alpha blocking agents may counteract the marked pressor effects of epinephrine.